 #2: Ask Your Followers For Advice

 Do you need inputs on a product name, packaging idea, or product launch?
 Don't do all the hard work by yourself.
-Instead, outsource it to your social media audience.
+Instead, outsource it to your social media audience through user-generated content.
 Your current audience base has all kinds of great ideas, and you will be amazed by the responses you will receive.